pixie-io/docs.px.dev/content/en/tutorials/pixie-101/request-tracing.md

 ## Individual Service Health

-Once we have identified a service we are interested in investigating further, we will want to drill down into its detailed performance information.
+Now that we have identified a service that we are interested in investigating, we will want to drill down into its detailed performance information.

 Pixie's UI makes it easy to quickly navigate between Kubernetes resources.
 Clicking on any pod, node, service, or namespace name in the UI will open a script showing a high-level overview for that entity.